-While the number of low-income and working-class Black children benefitting from high-quality educational options is unacceptably small as a percentage of the population, recent legislative victories and the success of strong choice programs indicate an encouraging shift in popular opinion surrounding parental choice and education reform:
+While the number of low-income and working-class Black children benefitting from high-quality educational options is unacceptably small as a percentage of the population, legislative victories and the success of strong choice programs indicate an encouraging shift in popular opinion surrounding parental choice and education reform:

 - In the 2009-10 school year, more than 179,000 children benefitted from school voucher and scholarship tax credit programs across the country, and over the past five years, student enrollment in such programs has grown by more than 75 percent.

 - In 2010, Florida was home to the largest parental choice rally in the nation's history.
 More than 5,500 parents, students, and educators marched to Tallahassee to urge legislators to strengthen and expand the Florida Tax Credit Scholarship program for low-income families.
 The bill passed both houses with overwhelming bipartisan support.

 - In the 2010-11 school year, 98 charter school campuses enrolled 45 percent of the District of Columbia's schoolchildren, graduating on average 84 percent of their students, with many schools' graduation rates approaching 100 percent.